dotnet/docs/docs/csharp/roslyn-sdk/work-with-semantics.md

 ms.custom: mvc
 ---

-# Work with Semantics
+# Work with semantics

-Syntax trees represent the lexical and syntactic structure of source code.
+[Syntax trees](work-with-syntax.md) represent the lexical and syntactic structure of source code.
 Although this information alone is enough to describe all the declarations and logic in the source, it is not enough information to identify what is being referenced.
-For those tasks, you need the **Semantic model**.

-For example, many types, fields, methods, and local variables with the same name may be spread throughout the source.
+A name may represent:

+- a type
+- a field
+- a method
+- a local variable

 Although each of these is uniquely different, determining which one an identifier actually refers to often requires a deep understanding of the language rules.

 There are program elements represented in source code, and programs can also refer to previously compiled libraries, packaged in assembly files.
-Although no source code is available for assemblies and therefore no syntax nodes or trees, programs can still refer to elements inside them.
+Although no source code, and therefore no syntax nodes or trees, are available for assemblies, programs can still refer to elements inside them.

+For those tasks, you need the **Semantic model**.

-In addition to a syntactic model of the source code, a semantic model encapsulates the language rules, giving you an easy way to make these distinctions.
+In addition to a syntactic model of the source code, a semantic model encapsulates the language rules, giving you an easy way to correctly match identifiers with the correct program element being referenced.

 ## Compilation